at15/bform-web/README.md

 - `npm run postinstall` to install `typings`
 - use `npm run gulp` to use vendor `gulp` instead of global cli.
+- `npm start` to start lite server and watch file changes